openSUSE/news-o-o/_posts/2010-11-27-opensuse-weekly-news-issue-151-is-out.markdown

-"So Iâ€™ve used KDE for about a work week.
-During that time Iâ€™ve pretty much gone to using the KDE versions of all my programs except Konqueror.
-Iâ€™m not sure if the Fedora 14 version of Konqueror is the one with Webkit, but last time I used Konqueror with KHTML it was mucking up a bunch of web pages including my blog.
+"So I’ve used KDE for about a work week.
+During that time I’ve pretty much gone to using the KDE versions of all my programs except Konqueror.
+I’m not sure if the Fedora 14 version of Konqueror is the one with Webkit, but last time I used Konqueror with KHTML it was mucking up a bunch of web pages including my blog.
 So I stuck with Google Chrome, which is what i use on Gnome, LXDE (Lubuntu on my laptop), and on my Windows 7 install.
-(Also, I stuck with gPodder for podcasts because thatâ€™s working perfectly) So how did it go?"
+(Also, I stuck with gPodder for podcasts because that’s working perfectly) So how did it go?"